fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** conditional
 **`<valueName>`** eventCause

-Warning may contain zero or more associated causes.
+Warnings may contain zero or more associated causes.
 Possible values are listed in the table below with [event codes](#eventcode) the value is  applicable with.
-If warning has multiple causes, all existing values are listed in unspecified order in the `<value>` element separated by a whitespace.
+If a warning has multiple causes, all existing values are listed in unspecified order in the `<value>` element separated by a whitespace.
 On zero causes the parameter is omitted.

 | `<value>`              | Applicable events                    |
 | :--------------------- | :----------------------------------- |